Open-CMSIS-Pack/cmsis-toolbox/docs/ReferenceApplications.md

 ### Sensor Reference Applications

-The overall concept of *Reference Applications* and the same board specific software layers can be used for a wide range of applications.
-For example, a Sensor SDK Pack may provide *Reference Applications* that show the usage of a MEMS sensor.
-This MEMS sensor is additional hardware that could be provided by an widely supported Arduino UNO shield.
+The overall concept of *Reference Applications* and the same board specific software layers can be used for a wide range of software stacks.
+For example, a sensor SDK pack may provide *Reference Applications* that show the usage of a MEMS sensor.
+This MEMS sensor is additional hardware that could be provided by a widely supported Arduino UNO shield.

-The Sensor SDK with the related Arduino shield can be structured to work with a wide range of evaluation boards that offer a compatible board specific software layer.
+The sensor SDK with the related Arduino shield can be structured to work with a wide range of evaluation boards that offer a compatible board specific software layer.

-The overall structure of an sensor example project is shown in the picture below.
+The overall structure of a sensor example project is shown in the picture below.
 It is composed of:

-- The *Reference Application* with sensor specific middleware that shows usage of a MEMS sensor.
+- The *Reference Application* with sensor specific middleware that shows the usage of a MEMS sensor.
-- `Layer type: Board` contains the hardware specific setup of an evaluation board with an Cortex-M processor along with drivers, i.e. for SPI or I2C that connect to Arduino pins.
+- `Layer type: Board` contains the hardware specific setup of an evaluation board with a Cortex-M processor along with drivers, i.e. for SPI or I2C that connect to the pins of the Arduino shield.
 - `Layer type: Shield` defines the pin routing of the Arduino UNO shield that adds the MEMS sensor to the evaluation board.

 ![Sensor Reference Application](./images/Sensor-SDK-Example.png "Sensor Reference Application")